 Attitude is everything when it comes to Mediation

 If I had a nickel for every time a client told me that their spouse was the most stubborn person on the planet and that mediation had no shot at working I could buy you lunch.
-It makes complete sense that in the midst of a contentious and difficult process like a divorce or a custody case that people wouldn’t be overly optimistic about the chances of a dispute being resolved without seeing a judge.
+It makes complete sense that amid a contentious and difficult process like a divorce or a custody case people wouldn’t be overly optimistic about the chances of a dispute being resolved without seeing a judge.

 The simple fact that the parties are going through a court case means that a simple negotiation would not work for them and that an additional means of resolving a dispute was needed.